Guide

 How Dermo's AI checks your skin

-Three agents instead of one
+Three models instead of one

-What the AI looks at
+What the AI is looking at

-Why you always see a confidence score
+Why you always see how sure the AI is

 What the AI cannot do